Foundayo (Orforglipron) — Oral Non-Peptide GLP-1 Profile

 | ATTAIN-2 | Obesity + T2D | Reported 2025 |

 ATTAIN-1 was a 72-week, randomised, placebo-controlled Phase 3 trial in adults with obesity without type 2 diabetes.
-Orforglipron 36 mg once daily produced approximately 14.3% mean weight loss at 72 weeks.
-Lower doses (3, 12, 24 mg) produced proportionally less, yielding a clean dose-response.
+Orforglipron 36 mg once daily produced approximately 14.3% mean weight loss at 72 weeks; lower trial doses (3, 12, 24 mg) produced proportionally less, yielding a clean dose-response.
+The FDA-approved Foundayo label caps maintenance dosing at 17.2 mg, which delivered approximately 12.4% weight loss at 72 weeks at the highest approved dose.

 Two framing points matter for positioning: